i-MSCP/imscp/contrib/Listeners/README.md

 ### 10_dovecot_compress.pl

-Activates the dovecot compress plugin to reduce the bandwidth usage of IMAP, and that also compresses the stored mails.
+Activates the Dovecot compress plugin to reduce the bandwidth usage of IMAP, and also compresses the stored mails.

-For more information please check:
+For more information please consult:

     http://wiki2.dovecot.org/Plugins/Compress
     http://wiki2.dovecot.org/Plugins/Zlib